dart-lang/leak_tracker/doc/leak_tracking/TROUBLESHOOT.md

 ### 3. The test is leaking Image, ImageInfo or ImageStreamCompleterHandle

 If your test is creating images that are designed to stay in the cache, you need to invoke `imageCache.clear()` after the test.

+Add it to:
-Add it to`tearDownAll` to optimize for testing performance.
-Add it to`tearDown` to optimize for test isolation.
+* `tearDownAll` to optimize for testing performance
+* `tearDown` to optimize for test isolation

+Sometimes `imageCache.clear()` does not dispose images handle, but schedules dispocal no happen after rendering cyscles completion.
+If this is a case, `imageCache.clear()` needs to happen as last statemdne of test, instead of tear down, to allow the cycles to happen.

 ## Get additional information